tgrandje/french-cities/README.md

 older vintage (ie different from the current one) in the case of historic splitting of cities (the geographic files are not vintaged yet).

-The lexical (postcode, city, address, departement) recognition is based on the BAN (base adresse nationale).
-The algorithm won't collect underscored results, but failures may still occure (and will be in accordance with the BAN's failures).
+The lexical (postcode, city, address, departement) recognition is based on a python fuzzy matching, the BAN API(base adresse nationale) or the Nominatim API of OSM (if activated).
+The algorithm won't collect underscored results, but failures may still occure.

 ```
 from french_cities import find_city